SamuelSwartzberg/flashcardifying_text_temp/inf.md

 The length of a word is the word size.
 In general, most registers are word-sized, as are memory cells.
-The largest possible memory address is also word-sized (since otherwise, how would you address them) . what is 32 bit in a 32-bit processor and 64 bit in a 64-bit processor is the size of memory addresses and thus the {{c1::the word size}}
+The largest possible memory address is also word-sized (since otherwise, how would you address them) . what is 32 bit in a 32-bit processor and 64 bit in a 64-bit processor is the size of memory addresses and thus the ⟮c1;the word size⟯

-A Load-store architecture is a type of instruction set architecture which only has instructions that either do ALU operation {{c1::access (load/store) memory}}, never at the same time.
+A Load-store architecture is a type of instruction set architecture which only has instructions that either do ALU operation ⟮c1;access (load/store) memory⟯, never at the same time.
 For a load-store architecture, all things being operated on must be in registers.

 The machine code of a program depends on the ISA, but also on other things about the computer (e.g. OS)